Mark Moore: Biography

 Moore also had made a cameo appearance as a pirate radio DJ on Bomb the Bass's debut album Into The Dragon.
 Moore was heard playing the 'fluffy bagel mix' of "Superfly Guy" on "Get Outta Bed Radio!"
 That mix can by found on the Hip Hop and Rapping in the House compilation released in the late 1980s.
 Other cameos include appearing on the French & Saunders TV show as part of the She Rappers sketch, which can be seen on 'The Best of French And Saunders' DVD.

 During 2002, he was involved with the Needledust project with Robert Michael and Tim Southgate.
+From 2003 to 2007, he helmed the Electrogogo club in Madame Jojo's in Soho, London.
 In 2005, Moore set up the record label Umami Records.
-From 2005 onwards Moore has released new music and remixes under the monikers Mark Moore & Eon, Mark Moore & Kinky Roland and UltraViva (with David Motion).
+From 2005 onwards, Moore has released new music and remixes under the monikers Mark Moore & Eon, Mark Moore & Kinky Roland and UltraViva (with David Motion).
 Moore has also remixed Prince, Malcolm McLaren, Seal, Erasure, Dead Or Alive, Divine, Boystown Gang, The Real Thing, Randy Crawford, The B-52's, Soft Cell, the electro pop band, Temposhark, Unklejam, Client, Mlle Caro & Frank Garcia, Next Door But One and Chanty Poe, amongst others.
 In 2008 S'Express came out of cryogenic slumber and released "Stupid Little Girls" on the Kitsuné label to mark the 20-year anniversary of the second summer of love and (according to Moore) to 'confuse the history books'.